cetz-package/cetz/src/drawable.typ

   )
 }

+/// Creates a path drawable in the shape of an ellipse.
+/// - x (float): The $x$ position of the ellipse.
+/// - y (float): The $y$ position of the ellipse.
+/// - z (float): The $z$ position of the ellipse.
+/// - rx (float): The radius of the ellipse in the $x$ axis.
+/// - ry (float): The radius of the ellipse in the $y$ axis.
+/// - fill (color,none): The color to fill the ellipse with.
+/// - stroke (stroke): The stroke of the ellipse's path.
+/// -> drawable
 #let ellipse(x, y, z, rx, ry, fill: none, stroke: none) = {
   let m = 0.551784
   let mx = m * rx